-As already told in the introduction, our contribution is now part of the HOL Light distribution.
+As mentioned, our contribution is part of the HOL Light distribution.
 The reader interested in performing these results on her machine -- and perhaps building further formalisation on top of it -- can run our code with the command

 at the HOL Light prompt.